ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 (See defn above.)

-Proofshots are similar to context snapshots, with the important difference that they are not only reporting the context information associated with an entity but also state information associated with its interaction affordances (properties, actions, and events).
+Proofshots are similar to context snapshots, with the important difference that they are not only reporting context information about a Thing but also state information associated with its interaction affordances (properties, actions, and events).
-As in the case of the Context Snapshot, the Proofshot may also contain concrete values that reflect context information associated with a device via the `sdfContext` keyword {{-non-affordance}}.

 TODO: Note that while the format for describing the state of properties is clearly governed by the schema information from the corresponding `sdfProperty` definition, it is still unclear how to best model the state of `sdfAction`s and
 `sdfEvent`s.